Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Certificates/README.md

 ### Create a certificate
 `StartCreateCertificate` creates a Certificate to be stored in the Azure Key Vault.
 If a certificate with the same name already exists, then a new version of the certificate is created.
 When creating the certificate the user can specify the policy which controls the certificate lifetime.
 If no policy is specified the default policy will be used.
 The `StartCreateCertificate` operation returns a `CertificateOperation`.
-The following example creates a self signed certificate with the default policy.
+The following example creates a self-signed certificate with the default policy.

 ```C# Snippet:CreateCertificate
 // Create a certificate.
 This starts a long running operation to create and sign the certificate.